 About half said that they would put their guns in their cars.
 But a number of students said, “I’d tell my friends we need to go somewhere else.”
 When I asked one woman why, she observed that “if they have that kind of security, it means they’ve probably had trouble before.
 Why would I want to put myself into a situation like that?”

 I complimented the young woman on her wisdom.
 Hers is the kind of smart thinking that we should all embrace: not merely avoiding conflict but staying away from some place that might easily lead to a conflict.

 Another example would be political protests.
 If you know in advance from news or social media reports about one happening in your area, do your best to avoid it altogether.
-If you encounter one by chance, either on foot or in your vehicle, look for a way to extract yourself before you end up surrounded by a mob.
+If you encounter one by chance, either on foot or in your vehicle, look for a way to extract yourself.

 Now, I’m not saying you have to give up your right to free speech.
 I’m just suggesting that you think long and hard before you intentionally insert yourself into a situation that some eager prosecutor will tell the jury was one that “any reasonable and prudent person would know had a high potential for violence.”

 Finally, we’ve all seen the many pro athletes, entertainers and politicians who have found themselves in serious legal peril over careless postings on social media.
 Given that, you’d think that anyone who carries a gun would be extremely cautious about anything he or she says on social media (or even in personal text messages).